robertonetti/2.0.FCSeqTools.jl/src/README.md

+## Functions

-## Read & Write
+# Read & Write

 - `do_letter_matrix(filename)`
 Reads a Fasta file and converts it in a letter matrix format

 - `do_number_matrix_rna(letter_matrix,threshold)`
 Takes an RNA letter matrix and converts it in a number matrix.
-Sequences with a % of alignment gaps greater than the threshold are excluded
+Sequences with a % of alignment gaps greater than "threshold" are excluded

 - `do_number_matrix_prot(letter_matrix,threshold)`
 Takes a protein letter matrix and converts it in a number matrix.
 Sequences with a % of alignment gaps greater than "threshold" are excluded